jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   because it is not an IndexError_

-* As a rule of thumb I write one line of code for one exception handler to know which line caused which error
+* following the recommendation from the Python documentation, as a rule of thumb I write one line of code for one exception handler to know which line caused which error

   .. code-block:: python